avsparry/papers/journal.md

 # COnclusions
 Here are my conclusions.
-Here are my conclusions.
 We did the science.
 New insights into particle formation were discovered.
-Here are my conclusions.I've had to add a new conclustion branch.
+I've had to add a new conclustion branch.

 #Figures
 This is where the figures go for the paper